stravid/stravid-website/content/legacy/easydrum-prototype-with-coremidi.md

   - /en/easydrum-prototype-with-coremidi/index.html
   - /29/index.html
 language: en
-title: asydrum Prototype With CoreMIDI
+title: easydrum Prototype With CoreMIDI
 description:
 ---
+# easydrum Prototype With CoreMIDI

 *I wrote a little OS X application over the course of 4 days to test a game idea.
 The application connects via CoreMIDI to an electronic drum set.
 Then it tells the player to play certain drums in a specific order.
 It checks the correct order and gives  feedback.*